Running Multiple Nodes on Localhost or Private Network

 1. Relaxing Exclusions

-- For Single Host: Remove
+- Single Host: Remove

-127.0.0.0/8from the list. - For Private Network/VPC: Remove the relevant private range (e.g.,
+127.0.0.0/8from the list - Private Network/VPC: Remove the relevant private range (e.g.,

 2. Unique Ports

-Since you are now sharing local addresses, every peer binding to the "same" interface must listen on a unique port.
+Since you are now sharing local addresses, every peer binding to the same interface must listen on a unique port.
 If multiple peers advertise 127.0.0.1 with the same port, they become indistinguishable at the network layer.

 For localhost, the most robust approach is to configure all non-gateway peers (Schedulers, Workers) to use port 0.
 This instructs the OS to assign a random, available ephemeral port, guaranteeing uniqueness.